theREDspace/video-onboarding/MPEGTS Knowledge.md

 The HLS specification defines the usage of MPEGTS or fragmented MP4 delivery.

 * [MPEG-2 Transport Streams](https://tools.ietf.org/html/draft-pantos-http-live-streaming-23#section-3.2)
 * [Fragmented MPEG-4](https://tools.ietf.org/html/draft-pantos-http-live-streaming-23#section-3.3)

 The HLS specification defines a few things about how the TS segment should:

 * Only have a single program.
 These type of Transport streams are referred to as SPTS or Single Program Transport Stream
 * The first two packets in each segment should contain the Program Association Table (PAT) and Program Map Table (PMT).
   * Therefore the first or second packet in the transport stream should contain the Program Specific Information section.
 Which means the Payload Unit Start Indicator (PUSI) flag should be set on the first packet.
   * You can use a EXT-X-MAP tag to identify where the PAT and PMT can be found for MPEGTS content if it is available outside the segment.

-        * **Perhaps we could reduce the overhead of our segments metadata this way by reducing the duplication of this data.
-(INGEST)**

-There is also a tag in HLS called *#EXT-X-INDEPENDANT-SEGMENTS. *This tag asserts that all segments can be decoded and played independently of each other.
+There is also a tag in HLS called `#EXT-X-INDEPENDANT-SEGMENTS`.
+This tag asserts that all segments can be decoded and played independently of each other.

 In order to guarantee the above assertion, you need to make sure that the segment only refers to data frames that are included inside the segment.
-The (only?) method to do this is to ensure that every segment begins with a IDR frame.
+The only (? to my knowledge) method to do this is to ensure that every segment begins with a IDR frame.

-What is an IDR frame?
+#### What is an IDR frame?

 "An encoder sends an IDR (Instantaneous Decoder Refresh) coded picture (made up of I- or SI-slices) to clear the contents of the reference picture buffer.
 On receiving an IDR coded picture, the decoder marks all pictures in the reference buffer as ‘unused for reference’.
 All subsequent transmitted slices can be decoded without reference to any frame decoded prior to the IDR picture.
 The first picture in a coded video sequence is always an IDR picture."

 - Iain E. G. Richardson’s [H.264 and MPEG-4 Video Compression](http://www.amazon.com/H-264-MPEG-4-Video-Compression-Generation/dp/0470848375/ref=sr_1_2?s=books&ie=UTF8&qid=1325020249&sr=1-2)

-*What are I B P frames?*

-IDR frames are a sub-classification of I frames.
-All IDR frames are I frames, not all I frames are IDR frames.
+Not all I-Frames are IDR frames, but all IDR frames are I frames.

 ## MPEG-2 Transport Stream Specifics